MikeTannenbaum/digital-garden-jekyll-template/_notes/A starting point for thinking.md

 It’s a bit unusual and unlike most sites.
 This is where I share my thinking, though [[these notes are written for myself]].

 I believe [[Writing is thinking]], and this is my attempt to write and think in public.
-It’s a perpetual work in progress and it continuously evolves along with my ideas.
+It’s a perpetual work in progress and evolves along with my ideas, most of which fall within these [[Writing themes]].

 Feel free to explore [[What has my attention now]], my [[web of thinking]], or any of the links that catch your curiosity.